Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning: Experiments

 \subsection{Evaluation Protocol}

 Incremental learning involves initially learning a base task from a small subset of the total classes and then gradually adding a certain number of new classes in each incremental step.
-For instance, in a 10-task scenario, we learn 11, 6, and 21 classes in the base session for UCF101, HMDB51, and SS V1, respectively.
+For instance, we learn 40, 21, 11 and 6 classes in the base session for Kinetics-incremental, SS V1, UCF101 and HMDB51, respectively.
 The remaining classes are distributed evenly across nine groups for subsequent incremental sessions.
 Our report results are for 10-task unless explicitly stated otherwise.
 To maintain consistency with iCaRL~\cite{rebuffi2017icarl}, we select 20 exemplars for each old class using the herding method.
-Thus, we retain a maximum of 2020, 1020, and 3480 videos for UCF101, HMDB51, and SS V1, respectively.
-For a fair comparison, we evaluate our method using three standard incremental learning metrics: Final Average Accuracy (Acc), Backward Forgetting (BWF), and Global Average Accuracy (GAA)~\cite{zhao2020maintaining,villa2022vclimb}.
-Acc measures the average classification accuracy across all learned tasks.
-BWF quantifies the impact of the $i$ learned task on the performance of the previous tasks.
-GAA reflects the average Acc of all tasks to determine the average performance of each task.
+Thus, we retain a maximum of 8000, 2020, 1020, and 3480 videos for kinetics-incremental, SS V1, UCF101 and HMDB51, respectively. {For a fair comparison, we evaluate our method using three standard incremental learning metrics: Final Average Accuracy (Acc), Backward Forgetting (BWF), and Global Average Accuracy (GAA)~\cite{zhao2020maintaining,villa2022vclimb}.
+Acc measures the average classification accuracy across all learned tasks, and BWF quantifies the impact of the $i$th learned task on the performance of the previous tasks.}